staD020/d64/README.md

 # d64
-Commodore 64 .d64 diskimage library written in Go
+d64 is a Commodore 64 .d64 diskimage library written in Go.